Insure my travels

 European Cover: The following countries are included within the definition of Europe: Albania; Andorra; Austria; Azores; Bailiwick of Guernsey, Bailiwick of Jersey; Balearics; Belarus; Belgium; Bulgaria; Canary Islands; Corsica; Croatia; Cyprus; Czech Republic; Denmark; Egypt; Estonia; Finland; France; Germany; Gibraltar; Greece; Hungary; Iceland; Israel; Italy; Latvia; Liechtenstein; Lithuania; Luxembourg; Madeira; Malta; Moldova; Monaco; Morocco; Netherlands; Norway; Poland; Portugal; Republic of Ireland; Romania; Russia west of the Ural Mountains; San Marino; Sardinia; Sicily; Slovak Republic; Slovenia; Spain; Sweden; Switzerland; Tunisia; Turkey; Ukraine; and the United Kingdom area*.

-Worldwide Cover: All countries worldwide including the United Kingdom area*
+Worldwide Cover*: All countries including the United Kingdom area**

 Worldwide Cover excluding North America and the Caribbean*: All countries worldwide including the United Kingdom area** but excluding North America and the Caribbean